Rural Texas Ramps Up For Obamacare By Recruiting Young Doctors

 “My wife and I both grew up in very small towns,” he says.
 “And that’s what we wanted to go back to.”
 Plus, he says, family practice in a small town gives you the opportunity for a lifetime relationship with your patients.

 While life in rural Texas might sound romantic, the stats on rural health care are anything but.
-The 3 million Texans who live in rural areas are more likely to be uninsured, older, poorer and have higher rates of hypertension and diabetes.
-Add to that a serious shortage of physicians, and you’ve got a system of clinics desperate for relief.
+The three million Texans who live in rural areas are more likely to be uninsured, older, poorer and have higher rates of hypertension and diabetes.
+Add to that a serious shortage of physicians, and you’ve got a system of clinics desperate for relief, ramping up for Obamacare.

 “In rural Texas our practices are already busy,” Cunningham says.
 “So if everyone gets insurance, where are they going to go for that medical care?”

 Cunningham does want people in Eastland to sign up for health insurance and thinks Obamacare will ultimately improve access to health care in rural Texas, but he’s worried about recruitment.

 The Affordable Care Act did add funding to its loan repayment program for students who commit to working in underserved areas, something both Will Griffin and his peer Chelsea Berges will take advantage of.